 Step #3: Run Disk Drill on the other Mac

 After your local Mac starts up in Target Disk Mode, it appears as a disk icon on the desktop of the other Mac.
-Run Disk Drill on the host Mac and select the target Mac’s disk in the disk list to start the scan usually as if you are recovering lost data from an external disk.
+Run Disk Drill on the host Mac and select the target Mac’s disk in the disk list to start the scan normally, as if you are recovering lost data from an external drive.

 Step #4: Complete scan & recovery